Requests for COVID-19 Related Considerations, Exceptions and Disability-Related Accommodations:

-Below is an outline of Rutgers information, guiding principles, and referral information for supporting students who have the following requests for considerations, exceptions or accommodations during the fall 2020 semester.
+Below is an outline of Rutgers information, guiding principles, and referral information for supporting students who have the following requests for considerations, exceptions or accommodations during the spring 2021 semester.
 This document relates to students who have:

 - tested positive for COVID-19 and are in quarantine

 - been notified by contact tracing agencies and are in quarantine

 - COVID-19 related risks factors according to the CDC guidelines (e.g., age related, medical condition, living with a family member at high risk, not an exhaustive list)

 - a disability and may need a reasonable accommodation due to their disability related COVID-19 conditions.

 - Most courses this fall will have to rely on remote methods of instruction—delivered both in real-time and asynchronously.

 - The majority of our undergraduate courses will be delivered remotely with a limited number of courses that benefit from direct access to campus facilities happening in-person, with appropriate health-related precautions.
 Examples include select courses in the arts, laboratory or field work, and clinical instruction.
 Each Chancellor has worked with his or her deans and faculty and will provide updates on specific courses that will use at least some in-person instruction.

 - The university released “Returning to Rutgers,” a comprehensive guide to how buildings and workspaces must be prepared for any significant return to campus by our faculty and staff.
 Please know that we will continue to work within state guidelines for work-related activities and the guidance of public health experts to coordinate the re-opening of our offices later this summer.

 - For details on the upcoming semester, visit the respective campus website: